HPM is currently sending food relief to Haiti. This country was suffering from rioting even before the Corona virus came.

 We promote gospel preaching, local church centrality, and sustainable economic change.

-HPM has churches and schools spread over much of the country of Haiti, including the island of La Gonave.
+HPM has fifty churches and several schools spread over much of the country of Haiti, including the island of La Gonave.

-Almost all of the mission churches and schools are completely self-supporting.
-The mission system of support is not routine payment of expenses, but projects that build and establish local churches.
+HPM churches and schools are locally supported.
+Our approach to support is not routine payment of expenses, but projects that build and establish local churches.
 The goal is to help in a way that makes a local church stronger instead of weaker.

 Forms of help include finishing church construction, making business investments, and sponsoring training.